 For the longest time, I was not a fan of this method.

-It was hard to find a lab, it was pricey, and overall it was not simple to do.
+It was hard to find a quality lab, it was pricey, and overall it was not simple to do.
+Not to mention, many labs would not allow you to just test for fluoride because it’s not worth their time (not enough money).

-And basically, all you have to do is fill up the little tube with water, put it back in the box, and ship it back (shipping is free both ways).
+All you have to do is fill up the little bottle with water, put it back in the box, and ship it back (shipping is free both ways).

 Now the only other thing I’d consider is getting anyone of their City or Well water testing kits.
 All of these kits (Essential, Advanced, and Extended) include testing for fluoride and you’ll be able to get more information about your water.

-So in general, I’d say this is the most convenient and efficient way of testing water for fluoride.
+So in general, I’d say this is my favorite way to test for fluoride.
+It is the most convenient and efficient way of testing water for fluoride.
+And not only is it reasonably priced but it’s the most accurate way to test since it’s a professional test.

 I’m going to keep this one short and sweet.